DHTMLX/docs-suite/docs/combobox/how_to_start.md

 ### Configuration properties

-See the detailed description of Combo configuration options in the [Combobox API overview](combobox/api/api_overview.md#properties) article.
+See the detailed description of Combo configuration options in the [Combobox API overview](/combobox/api/api_overview/#properties) article.

 ## Load data into ComboBox

-Detailed information on how to load data into ComboBox is given in the [](combobox/adding_options.md) article.
+Detailed information on how to load data into ComboBox is given in the [Data loading](/combobox/adding_options/) article.

 ## Example